Karavan

+The band was founded Asad Ahmed, former lead guitarist of Awaz, and bassist Sameer Ahmed.
+They were joined by drummer Allan Smith and vocalist Najam Sheraz.
+Karavan gained recognition for blending Eastern percussion and melodies with modern rock elements.

 History

 Formation and early years (1997–2000)

 Asad Ahmed started working on an untitled project with longtime friend and bassist Sameer Ahmed.
-In February, after auditioning over fifty singers for their band, the duo picked Najam Sheraz, previously the lead vocalist of the band Wet Metal.
+In February 1997, after auditioning over fifty singers for their band, the duo picked Najam Sheraz, previously the lead vocalist of the band Wet Metal.
 Two months later, the trio made their national debut.
 Their first performance as a band, Karavan opened up for Nusrat Fateh Ali Khan at the Channel V concert.

 Then the band started working on their debut album.
-After eight months, the band finished recording their debut album in August.
 In November, the band released their debut album, Rakh Aas.
-The band's first video premiere was banned by PTV due to the band sporting long hair and clothing deemed outlandish.
+The band's first video premiere was banned by Pakistan Television Corporation (PTV) due to the band sporting long hair and clothing deemed outlandish.
 By the end of the year, drummer Allan Smith marked his first appearance with the band.

-Karavan started off the New Year by playing a sold-out concert at PACC in Karachi.
 Their first single video, "Rakh Aas", passed the censor board and was aired on PTV.
-In May, Karavan performed at the Karachi Club, which was the last show by Najam Sheraz as part of the band.
-The band Circle, which opened for Karavan that night, had Tanseer Daar as their lead vocalist.
-The band started auditioning for a lead vocalist, and on 31 December, Karavan announced Tanseer Daar as their new lead vocalist.

-The song Umeedain was recorded and released as the single for the World Cup album.
-Meanwhile, Tanseer finally made his live debut with Karavan by performing at the Pepsi World Cup concert.
-After releasing their single for the World Cup, Karavan started working on their second album Safar.
-They recorded their second album from June to November.
-On 31 December, Safar was released and the first single "Beqarar" from the album was shipped to different radio stations in the country.
-In January 2000, Karavan toured to promote their second album and shot a one-hour rockumentary on the making of the album, "Safar – A Visual Evolution".
-The rockumentary was aired on PTV world in two parts.
-It was broadcast in over 36 countries and to over 40 million people.
-Karavan continued to tour behind Safar as sales of the record started to increase.